-There are two excellent websites for much more detailed information about this form of learning disability.
-One site is www.nldline.com and the other is www.nldontheweb.org.
-These resources provide in-depth information about clinical characteristics, differential diagnosis, neurobiology, useful intervention techniques and give case examples.
+An excellent website for more detailed information about this form of learning disability is www.nldline.com.
+This resource provides in-depth information about clinical characteristics, differential diagnosis, neurobiology, useful intervention techniques and case examples.

 In NLD there are a number of overlapping signs and symptoms of savant syndrome traits and behaviors in some youngsters.
 Of special interest, however, is the observation and debate about the overlap particularly between NLD and the clinical characteristics of Asperger’s Disorder such as high verbal abilities, compromised motor and coordination abilities and unique social and relationship difficulties.
 Some argue that Asperger’s is part of the high functioning autistic spectrum.
 Others postulate that Asperger’s is a part of the far end spectrum of Nonverbal Learning Disorders and point out that as high as 80% of Asperger’s Disorder persons have neuro-psychological profiles consistent with NLD.
 Perhaps Asperger’s Disorder, instead, incorporates both spectrums.
 A better understanding of both NLD and Asperger’s Disorder can be gleaned from articles that compare and contrast the two conditions.
 The website www.nldline.com has a sidebar with links to several articles making those comparisons and contrasts.

 Nonverbal Learning Disorder is another facet or piece, worthy of exploration of the multi-faced mosaic and puzzle we call savant syndrome.